GravitywellUK/packages/README.md

 Run `yarn initialise`

-N.B.
 Make sure you add any new packages to the root `tsconfig.json`!

 ## Releases

-N.B.
-Do not make manual changes to package versions in `package.json`
+Do not make manual changes to package versions in `package.json`.
 Instead, run `yarn release`

 This will identify your changest and allow you to define what type of release you want to make for all changed packages.

-If other packages depend on these changed packages, the release script will warn you and allow you to re-release all dependent packages with updated dependencies.
+You will also be given the choice to create new releases for all dependent workspace packages.

+### Important
+The generated release definition YAML file in `.yarn/versions` needs to be committed as part of any PR or the release workflow will throw an error